Carl Wilhelm Müller: Honor

 Müller is present in the public consciousness today through the memorial erected in July 1819 at the instigation of Leipzig merchants in the Müller-Anlage at Willy-Brandt-Platz opposite the main train station.
 The memorial, designed by Johann Friedrich August Tischbein (1750–1812) and created by the city's building director August Wilhelm Kanne (1783–1827), consists of a marble block, on the south side of which is attached a medallion depicting Müller, created by Johann Gottfried Schadow (1764–1850).
 The original medallion has since disappeared; it was replaced by a copy in 1984.
-In 2022, the memorial was restaurated.
+In 2022, the memorial was restored.

 Müller's birthplace, popularly known as the Mayor Müller House, still stands in the Leipzig locality of Knauthain.
 The building, constructed in 1723, was saved from decay in late 2008.
 In 2013, a café opened there, and an artist's studio moved in.